hestonhamilton/tindarr/docs/configuration.md

 # Configuration Reference

-MovieMatch relies on a handful of environment variables.
+Tindarr relies on a handful of environment variables.
 Use the `.env.example` files included in each workspace as a starting point and never check in real secrets—our CI pipeline runs Gitleaks to catch mistakes.

 ## Server (`packages/server/.env`)